CMB27/ModbusRTU-Test-Shield/README.md

 ![ModbusRTU Test Shield Top View](extras/ModbusRTU-Test-Shield-Top-View.png)

 A shield for Arduino boards that provides an RS-485 transceiver, RS-232 transceiver, and a selection of buttons, lights, and knobs.
+This board was designed to aid in testing the [ModbusRTUSlave](https://github.com/CMB27/ModbusRTUSlave) and [ModbusRTUMaster](https://github.com/CMB27/ModbusRTUMaster) libraries.

 - This shield is designed to work with both 5V and 3.3V Arduino boards.
 - A 3-position removable screw terminal is used as the RS-485 interface.